shacker/djcc/readme.txt

 DJCC: Personal experimental Django implementation of a possible CalCentral.
-Scot Hacker: shacker at berkeley dot edu
+Scot Hacker: shacker at birdhouse dot org

 ====================
 SETUP AND WORKFLOW